TheIvar/home-automation/README.md

-# Arduino config staat in het best "config"
+# My config
+Default setup of my config file, id's/ip-adresses etc. are replaced with ####.